 - The flameworking booth has been relocated to a larger space

 - Optical Fiber and Glass Breaking demonstrations are not currently offered

 - Make Your Own Glass Hot Works projects and project pickup will not be available September 25 through September 27, 2020.
 Fusing and Sandblasting projects will be available in the main Museum building.

 - Limited Make Your Own Glass projects are available.

-- Fusing and Sandblasting are currently the only projects available as they allow for minimal contact
+- Fusing, Sandblasting, and Hot Works projects are currently the only projects available as they allow for minimal contact

 - Each participant will be supplied with their own personal project kit